 Response time.
 Responding to a service call is more an issue of timing than time; the key is to understand which calls will be addressed immediately, and which may require or allow more time.
 No one likes to wonder if or when a call or email will be answered; if homeowners can depend on getting a reply from their builder within a reasonable (or better still, stated) time frame, chances are better that they’ll be satisfied with how the issue is resolved.

 Collective calls.
 Even if a builder responds to a warranty service call within a day or so, making a visit to the house to resolve a non-emergency situation may be timed to coincide with other scheduled work at the house.
 This “collective call” minimizes the number of times an owner needs to be at home to make the house available to the builder’s warranty service team.
 Of course, emergency calls demand immediate attention, but collective calls can be a more convenient and reliable way to address a variety of concerns or maintenance issues at the same time.

 Scheduled visits.
 Professional builders are becoming more proactive in how they address scheduled service and other routine maintenance work while a house is still under warranty.
 In many cases, a builder will schedule a visit and “walk through” (or tour) a new home within a month after occupancy.
 These visits are opportunities for homeowners to ask questions and for the builder to document or schedule service work covered by the warranty.
 Such visits also help builders refine their warranty service processes based on a homeowner’s feedback.

-No builder follows exactly the same policies and procedures for warranty service inquiries and incidents, but the goal to provide homeowners with the best new home buying and living experience possible is industry-wide.
-As professional builders continue to refine and improve how they address issues after the sale, they will ultimately deliver superior customer service and achieve buyer satisfaction.
+No builder follows exactly the same policies and procedures for warranty service, inquiries and incidents.
+Our goal as building professionals is to provide each client with the best new home buying and living experience possible.
+How builders refine and improve their after the sale process goes a long way toward delivering superior customer service and buyer satisfaction.